Google AI ethics co-lead Timnit Gebru says she was fired over an email

 In a tweet published days before leaving Google, Gebru questioned whether there’s regulation that protects people from divulging whistleblower law protection for members of the AI ethics community.

-Gebru leaves Google the same day that the National Labor Review Board (NLRB) filed complaints against Google that found that the company spied on and illegally fired two employees involved in labor organizing.
+Gebru left Google the same day that the National Labor Review Board (NLRB) filed complaints against Google that found that the company spied on and illegally fired two employees involved in labor organizing.

 today the nlrb said i was illegally fired. it took a year. i hope they acknowledge what is happening to Timnit sooner. #ISupportTimnit #BelieveBlackWomenhttps://t.co/Qkvd4hFrZE